cortexproject/cortex/docs/configuration/config-file-reference.md

 [limits: <limits_config>]

 # The frontend_worker_config configures the worker - running within the Cortex
-# ingester - picking up and executing queries enqueued by the query-frontend.
+# querier - picking up and executing queries enqueued by the query-frontend.
 [frontend_worker: <frontend_worker_config>]

 # The query_frontend_config configures the Cortex query-frontend.